Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Introduction_Interim.md

 - actually deciphering all of the available data (not particularly good file management from partner or previous team)

 Steps taken to overcome issues:

+• Update the project development time-line and present a plan for completion.